Division of Nursing and Health Sciences

 Upon completion of this program, graduates will be able to:

-• Students will be able to demonstrate professional behavior
+• Students will be able to demonstrate professional behavior; and

 • Student will be able to demonstrate ethical behavior becoming of an entry level radiography technologist.